seirios/BBPTopologySSCX/WORK.md

 **How to do it**:
 This is pretty straightforward with flagsercount, but it can takes time.
 Also storing simplices might not be possible (at least not all of them) something that would often be nice.
 One possible way to get around this is to only store the highest dimension, to store a random subset, or to store simplices for smaller (meaningfull) subgraph, whatever meaningfull would mean.

+[seirios] According to Jason's estimate, it would take 0.5TB to store all simplices.
+That sounds perfectly doable!

 **Variations**:
 Here is a non comprehensive list of variation around this, some may be stupid/useless:

 + Divide the big circuit into *columns* then compare them or compare to v5
 + Grow the circuit from a small one to the complete one (maybe start with a cylinder to keep all layers then increase the radius)
 + On the same idea, I think Henry M. asked what is the smallest region with highest dimensional simplices (this would be the smallest volume of the highest dimensional simplices but I think he meant more on something related to the previous item)
 + Harder but may be possible, count other motifs (cliques or tournaments), all motifs on 3 vertices

  [Figure 3](https://www.frontiersin.org/files/Articles/266051/fncom-11-00048-HTML-r3/image_m/fncom-11-00048-g003.jpg)